 Marfan syndrome is caused by a genetic defect in the FBN1 gene on chromosome 15 (which controls the body’s production of fibrillin, an essential protein that strengthens connective tissues).
 This congenital disorder affects men and women equally as it is a dominant genetic trait.

-Marfan syndrome: Signs and complications
+Marfan syndrome: Signs and symptoms

 Distinct physical appearance